PROJECT BRIDGE

 Picture

-Baltimore Brain Fest is held every year as the culminating event for Brain Awareness Week.
+Baltimore Brainfest is held every year in March as the culminating event for Brain Awareness Week.
 Community partners, Johns Hopkins affiliates, and Project Bridge volunteers come together to host an event filled with fun experiments, games, crafts, and other activities to learn about the brain.
 Come check out our brain-themed escape room, compare brains across the animal kingdom, and take home your very own brain-themed artwork.
-If you would like to learn more about how you or your organization can get involved in Baltimore Brain Fest, reach out to the committee leaders at the emails above!
-Information regarding volunteering can be found here and more information about Brain Fest can be found at our website, www.brainfest.org.
+If you would like to learn more about how you or your organization can get involved in Baltimore Brainfest, reach out to the committee leaders at the emails above!
+Information regarding volunteering in March 2026 can be found here.

 MD DNA Day